History of football in Scotland: Early modern history (1867-1900)

 The first official football international, Scotland versus England.
 Once kept by the Rugby Football Union as an early example of rugby football.

 Scotland was one of the earliest modern footballing nations.
 The game started to become popular in the country following the development in London in 1863 of the first ever rules of association football, established by The Football Association.
 Scottish football clubs started to be formed towards the end of the 1860s and 1870s, some in Glasgow introduced to a rudimentary version of the pursuit by men from Callander in Perthshire, this having its roots in traditional Handsel Monday holiday mass-participation games (which also led to the formation of some rugby clubs as efforts were made to formalise the rules of these chaotic events).
 Queen's Park was Scotland's first football club, founded in 1867.
 It is the oldest existing football club outside England.

 In the late 1860s football rules in Scotland still allowed the ball to be handled by all the outfield players, as well as the goalkeeper, whereas in England only the keeper was permitted to handle the ball and then only in his own area.
 According to the Scotsman newspaper of 2 December 1872, at that time there were only about ten football clubs in Scotland.

 Even as late as 1870, football was an unfamiliar sport in Scotland.
 In that year, C.W.
-Alcock's received no response to his challenges issued in Scottish newspapers, including the Glasgow Herald, for homegrown contenders to face an English eleven.
+Alcock received no response to his challenges issued in Scottish newspapers, including the Glasgow Herald, for homegrown contenders to face an English eleven.
 One response to Alcock's challenges illustrates that football was eclipsed in Scotland by other codes: "Mr Alcock's challenge to meet a Scotch eleven on the borders sounds very well and is doubtless well meant.
 But it may not be generally well known that Mr Alcock is a very leading supporter of what is called the "association game"... devotees of the "association" rules will find no foemen worthy of their steel in Scotland".